 All of the accommodation in Kruger, including the safari tents are equipped for self-catering with full-size fridges with freezer, so keeping food cold is not a problem.

 We would, however, recommend a cooler box or cheap collapsible cooler bag for keeping drinks and lunches cold during games drives.
 It is also handy to keep perishables fresh when moving from one camp to the next.

 You will also find all the main camps have fuel stations, but it is wise to keep your vehicle topped up just in case.

 ATM’s and Banks in Kruger

-There are ATM’s at a few of the larger rest camps such a Skukuza and Letaba.
-All of the shops take card payment, but it is wise to have some cash on you in the park in case of power outages which are not uncommon in South Africa.
+There are ATMs at a few of the larger rest camps such as Skukuza and Letaba.
+All of the shops take card payments, but it is wise to have some cash on you in the park in case of power outages which are not uncommon in South Africa.

 Restaurants in Kruger

 All of the park’s main rest camps have restaurant facilities except for Orpen Gate and Crocodile Bridge.
 They have a small shop and kiosk for takeaway light lunches.
 The tented camps such as Tamboti have no shop or restaurant facilities.

 The restaurants vary in size and quality from camp to camp with Skukuza Rest Camp having by far the best restaurant and cafe facilities.
 Aside from Skukuza which has a Cattle Baron Restaurant and cafe style takeaway, you will find mostly casual cafe-style restaurants such as Mug and Bean and another franchise Tindlovu Restaurant.